What Is A New Moon?

 - On New moon day, the visibility of the moon is ZERO.
 Meaning you see nothing of the moon.
 On the contrary, during a full moon, the visibility of the moon is full.
 Meaning the entire moon’s surface is lit or 100 percent illuminated.

 - Only on a new moon day, a Solar Eclipse can occur.
-On the other hand, only on full moon day, a lunar eclipse can occur.
+On the other hand, only on a full moon day, a lunar eclipse can occur.

 Amavasya Or New Moon

 Just like in Indian culture, we Indians call a full moon as Purnima.
 Likewise, we call the New moon Amavasya.
-Well, Amavashaya is a Sanskrit word, literally means there is no moon.
+Well, Amavashaya is a Sanskrit word, that literally means there is no moon.
 Meaning, the moon is invisible in the night sky.

-In other words, I can conclude that; new moon in Hindi is called Amavasya.
+In other words, I can conclude that; the new moon in Hindi is called Amavasya.
 In fact, there are so many different festivals that are being celebrated across the Indian subcontinent on every new moon day.
 One of the most famous ones is India’s Festival of Lights i.e Diwali.

 Recommended, Why We Celebrate Maha Shivratri In My View